mstr-Wolf/browserBot/README.md

 # browserBot
 Attending online classes?
 Scraping website data?
 Building bots?

-'browserBot' is a easy way to automate web through your browser.
+'browserBot' is an easy way to automate web through your browser.

 Let your imagination drive you...